How do I reset my password?

 I'm having issues with emails, reports, or dashboard exports

-If you are still experiencing issues, please open a ticket with Support, describing the issue you are experiencing and the steps you have taken to troubleshoot.
+If you are still experiencing issues after reviewing the articles, please open a ticket with Support, describing the issue you are experiencing and the steps you have taken to troubleshoot.

 My upgrade or installation to Sisense 6.7 or later failed in the testing stage with the message “Failed to connect to to web server”

 This is a known issue with the installer that generally does not indicate an issue with the installation.
 Please skip the error and verify you are able to access Sisense afterwards.

 How do I reduce the amount of space Sisense takes up on my drive?
 Can I change the default installation settings?